FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 *Prochlorococcus*, a genus of Cyanobacteria, is the smallest known photosynthetic prokaryote, with cell diameters ranging from 0.5 to 0.7 µm [@chisholmProchlorococcusMarinusNov1992].
-Despite small cell size, *P. marinus* contribute 13 to 48% of net primary production in oligotrophic oceans, corresponding to about 30% of global oxygen production [@partenskyProchlorococcusMarinePhotosynthetic1999].
+Despite its small cell size, *P. marinus* contribute 13 to 48% of net primary production in oligotrophic oceans, corresponding to about 30% of global oxygen production [@partenskyProchlorococcusMarinePhotosynthetic1999].